scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 Major changes:

 - Added section with SCMP specification
-- Added section on SCION IP Gateway
+- Added short section on SCION IP Gateway
 - Added section on Handling Link Failures and BFD
 - Added sections on MTU and fragmentation
 - Clarified router checks in Processing at Routers